 Use horticultural oil or soap

-There are natural compounds that will push aphids away, but without putting dangerous pesticides on your plants.
-Look for natural horticultural oil on the marketplace, or types of insect-repelling soaps to spray on plants in danger of an aphid attack.
+Some natural compounds will push aphids away.
+Look for natural horticultural oil or types of insect-repelling soaps to spray on plants in danger of an aphid attack.

 Use alcohol spray

-A good dose of alcohol is enough to put a fully grown human on their back, and it can be absolutely destructive to insects like aphids!
+A good dose of alcohol is enough to knock an adult on their back, and it can be absolutely destructive to insects like aphids!
 You can make an alcohol solution by mixing together water and alcohol with a little bit of liquid soap.
-This will be harmful to the aphids, and hopefully push them to leave the plant.
+This will be harmful to the aphids, and hopefully, push them to leave the plant.
 Be warned, though, that some plants will be harmed by the alcohol solution.

 Use other insects